dwadden/dygiepp/DATA.md

   ]
   ```

 The SciERC dataset does not have any event data.
-To see an example of event data, run the ACE event preprocessing steps described in [README.md] and look at one of the files in `data/ace-event/processed-data`.
+To see an example of event data, run the ACE event preprocessing steps described in the [README](README.md) and look at one of the files in `data/ace-event/processed-data`.
 You will see the following additional field:
 - `events`: The events in the document, with one sublist per sentence.
 An event with `N` arguments will be written as a list of the form `[[trigger_tok, event_type], [start_tok_arg1, end_tok_arg1, arg1_type], [start_tok_arg2, end_tok_arg2, arg2_type], ..., [start_tok_argN, end_tok_argN, argN_type]]`.
 Note that in ACE, event triggers can only be a single token.
 For instance,
   ```json
   [